Skip to Main Content Skip to Footer Toggle Navigation Menu

 Because standardized test results will be used for ongoing research into the relationship between standardized testing and success at Macalester, entering first-year students who took the ACT or SAT but didn’t submit scores in the admissions process should submit them over the summer prior to matriculating at Macalester.
 These scores will only be used for research purposes.

-Results from SAT II subject tests and AP examinations are not required, but Admissions Committee members will consider them if submitted.
+Results from IB and AP examinations are not required, but Admissions Committee members will consider them if submitted.

 The submission of official scores may present a financial barrier to some students.
 As we do not wish to constrain applicants from their ability to apply to a diverse set of institutions, we will accept self-reported test scores.
-Admitted students who decide to attend Macalester will be required to submit official score reports.
+Enrolled students who submitted self-reported test scores with the application must submit official score reports.

 Self-reported test scores may be submitted in the following ways: